 Next stop is in Sandy Hill infront of St Paul’s Eastern United Church on Cumberland Ave.
 At the time of my discovering this box the doors had unfortunately ripped off this generously proportioned unit.
 Hopefully they will be replaced.

 Time to retrace our route back to the Rideau Canal before riding south into the Glebe.
 This sweet is box located at the corner of Strathcona and Metcalfe.

 The next two boxes are neighbours on Argyle which is accessible via the bi-directional bike lanes along O’Connor.
 The first, introduced in the summer of ’17, is this brightly painted number.

-The second box on Argyle has a little clock in the gable, and the surrounding landscaping is beautiful.
+The second box on Argyle has a little clock in the gable (UPDATE March 2020 – Sadly the little clock is gone but the box remains!).
+The surrounding landscaping is beautiful.
 There are also garden chairs to sit on while contemplating a potential swap.